microsoft/coyote/docs/concepts/binary-rewriting.md

 } catch (RuntimeException) {
 ```

-these will inadvertently catch the special Coyote exception, which then stops `--max-steps` from
+These will inadvertently catch the special Coyote exception, which then stops `--max-steps` from
 working.
-The recommended fix is to add a `when (!(e is Microsoft.Coyote.RuntimeException))`
+The recommended fix is to add a `when (!(e is Microsoft.Coyote.RuntimeException))` filter.
-filter as shown in [tester requirements](../tools/tester-requirements.md).

 The good news is that `coyote rewrite` can take care of this for you automatically so you do not
 need to modify any of your exception handlers.